 The School is a charter member of the Rocky Mountain Athletic Conference (RMAC) and the National Collegiate Athletic Association (NCAA).
-Sports offered include: football, men's and women's basketball, wrestling, men's and women's track, men's and women's cross country, baseball, men's and women's tennis, men's golf, men's and women's swimming, men's soccer, and women's volleyball and softball.
+Sports offered include: football, men's and women's basketball, wrestling, men's and women's track, men's and women's cross country, baseball, men's tennis, men's golf, men's and women's swimming, men's soccer, and women's volleyball and softball.
 One hour credit is given for a semester's participation in each sport.

 Through a required athletic fee, all full-time students attending CSM become members of the CSM Athletic Association, which financially supports the intercollegiate athletic program.
 The Director of Athletics administers this program.
-All necessary equipment is furnished to students participating in intercollegiate athletics at CSM.

-Intramural Sports
+Intramural and Club Sports